 - Listening to untagged brand mentions

 Some customers might be talking about your brand without tagging you.
-To monitor such conversations, create search queries with different versions of your brand name.
+To monitor such conversations, create social listening search queries with different versions of your brand name.
 Example: Krispy Kreme can be misspelled as crispy cream.
 Ensure that you cover all common misspelling of your brand/product name.
 I am sharing my blog on how to build search queries and monitor brand mentions, in case you need more details.

 How should you respond to untagged mentions?